Mani9333/Gym-website/README.md

 ## Technologies Used

 - HTML, CSS, Javascript
-- Node - Mongoose, Pug, Express
+- Node - Mongoose, Pug - View Engine, Express
-- MongoDB to securely store the data provided through the portal
+- MongoDB to securely store the customer data and the form data

 ## Screenshots